kaby76/AntlrVSIX/README.md

 Supported are colorized tagging, hover, go to def, find all refs, replace, command completion, reformat, and go to visitor/listener.
 But, there is so much more to Antlrvsix than these basic LSP commands.

+## Analysis

+(This is not implemented yet.)

+Antlrvsix will make recommendations on what you should change.
+For performance, link to a special version of the Antlr library to perform analysis.

 ## Refactoring